British Virgin Islands | Classic

 When arriving in Great Harbour, you can anchor pretty much anywhere in the northern part of the cove, in 15/30ft. of water.
 Holdings are not great though, so make sure you snorkel over your anchor to check it is properly set.

 At Jost, the action is ashore, and it is famous for its beach restaurants and parties.
-You can read all this in the Cruising Guide, but you will certainly want to go to the famous Foxy's.
+You can read all this in the Cruising Guide, but you will certainly want to go to Foxy's, although I have found that, since Foxy Callwood retired, Pirates's food is now far superior (tested May 2013).

 Less famous, but definitely worth the detour, is "Christine's Bakery" where you will find delicious fresh breads to restock your boat with.

-Lastly, on Jost, there is something worth seeing called the "Bubbling pool" The restaurant nearby is "Foxy's Taboo".
+On Jost, there is something worth seeing called the "Bubbling Pool".
+The restaurant nearby is "Foxy's Taboo".
 Foxy's Taboo is on the east end of Jost Van Dyke, in the corner near Little Jost.
 There are some mooring balls there.

 Take your dinghy in the the shore north of Foxy's Taboo and walk north.
 Just before you get to the small hill on the northeast corner of the island, there is a path leading to the left (west).
 Follow that path (less than 1/4 mile) and you will arrive at the Bubbling Pool.
 It is formed by waves coming through a cleft in the rocks on the north shore of Jost Van Dyke.
 When waves come in, they break over the rocks and the resulting bubbling water gives the pool its name.
 It varies in size according to the wave activity, but it is a pretty little spot.
 Take a camera as you can get pictures of your group in the pool from the rocks above.